Continence Foundation of Australia Submissions

 Our advocacy efforts currently focus on the following issues:

-2. Improving the screening and assessment of incontinence for Australians accessing aged care services and those with disability to ensure their care is safe and effective, individualised and maintains their dignity.
+- Improving the screening and assessment of incontinence for Australians accessing aged care services and those with a disability to ensure their care is safe, effective, individualised, and maintains their dignity.

-3. Improving funding for continence products and assessments to ensure that continence care and incontinence management is safe and effective for older Australians and those with a disability.
+- Improving funding for continence products and assessments to ensure that continence care and incontinence management are safe and effective for older Australians and those with a disability.

-4. Highlighting the need for education about how to provide safe and effective continence care and incontinence management is included in the foundation courses of all health professionals, allied health workers and personal care workers.
+- Highlighting the need for education about providing safe and effective continence care and incontinence management in the Foundation courses of all health professionals, allied health workers, and personal care workers.

-5. Improving access to continence assessments that are undertaken by suitably-trained and qualified practitioners.
+- Improving access to continence assessments conducted by suitably trained and qualified practitioners.